GSA/ficam-playbooks/_playbooks/playbook-pam.md

 # Appendix B: Privileged User Agreement

-Below is a template for an agency to tailor to uphold mission and business needs in support of privileged access to logical and physical resources.
+An agency can tailor [this template](../../docs/template-pua.docx){:target="_blank"} to uphold mission and business needs in support of privileged access to logical and physical resources.
 An agency should obtain and retain a digitally signed copy of such instruction and ensure that privileged user access to the identified protected resource is prohibited without a signed acknowledgement of system-specific rules and a signed acknowledgement of said instruction.

 ## [AGENCY OR PROGRAM NAME] Privileged Access User Agreement

-**Download this agreement as a editable word document** <include link>
+Version 1.0
+Last Updated: August 10, 2021

 I am being granted elevated access to [AGENCY or PROGRAM NAME] controlled systems and facilities and am responsible for all actions taken under my accounts.
 I agree to the following:

-1. I will only use the elevated granted to me to perform authorized tasks or mission-related functions.
+1. I will only use my elevated privileges to perform authorized tasks or mission-related functions on systems I am authorized to access.
-2. I will not use my elevated access to perform routine tasks that do not require elevated access.
+2. I will not use my elevated privileges to perform routine tasks that do not require elevated access.
-3. I will obtain and maintain required certifications and trainings according to [AGENCY OR PROGRAM POLICY], including but not limited to specialized role-based security or privacy training.
+3. I will obtain and maintain required certifications and trainings according to [AGENCY OR PROGRAM POLICY], including but not limited to specialized role-based security and privacy training.
 4. I understand the need to safeguard all credentials at the level appropriate to the data they protect.
 5. I will not share passwords, accounts, or other credentials with unwanted personnel.
 6. I will only add and remove users to the [ADMINISTRATOR GROUPS] group after receiving approval/direction from the [AGENCY OR PROGRAM POINT OF CONTACT].
-7. I will not install, modify, or remove any hardware or software without written entitlement and approval from the [AGENCY OR PROGRAM POINT OF CONTACT].
+7. I will not install, modify, or remove any hardware or software without written approval from the [AGENCY OR PROGRAM POINT OF CONTACT].
-8. I will not introduce any viruses, malicious/unwanted code, malware, or Trojan horse programs into [AGENCY OR PROGRAM NAME] systems.
+8. I will not knowingly introduce any viruses, malicious/unwanted code, malware, or Trojan horse programs into [AGENCY OR PROGRAM NAME] systems.
-9. I will not attempt to hack the network or connected information systems, gain access to data or protected resources which I do not have authorized access.
+9. I will not attempt to hack the network or connected information systems, gain access to data or agency assets which I am authorized to access.
 I will not use sensitive information for anything other than the purpose for which it has been authorized.
-10. I understand that there are distinct information systems and access points – [AGENCY SECURITY DOMAINS].
-I will not introduce or process data or software for information systems that I have not have elevated access to.
-11. I will contact the [AGENCY OR PROGRAM POINT OF CONTACT] if I require clarification of my roles or responsibilities.
+10. I will contact the [AGENCY OR PROGRAM POINT OF CONTACT] if I require clarification of my roles or responsibilities.

-I understand that failure to comply with the above requirements may result in disciplinary action, including termination of employment; removal or disbarment from work on federal contracts or projects; revocation of access to federal information, information systems, and/or facilities;
-criminal penalties; and/or imprisonment.
+I understand that failure to comply with the above requirements may result in disciplinary action, including termination of employment; removal or disbarment from work on federal contracts or projects; revocation of access to federal information, information systems, and/or facilities; criminal penalties; and/or imprisonment.
 I also understand that violation of certain laws, such as the Privacy Act of 1974, copyright law, and 18 USC 2071 can result in monetary fines and criminal charges that may result in imprisonment.

 Printed Name:
 Date:
 Digital Signature (preferred):

-# Appendix C: Privileged Account DIRA
-A Digital Identity Risk Assessment (DIRA) analyzes account privileges against what happens if the account is compromised (the risk).

-**insert DIRA Example**

-# Appendix D: NIST SP 800-53 Privileged User Overlay
+# Appendix C: NIST SP 800-53 Privileged User Overlay

 In seeking to implement cohesive, integrated privileged user management practices an agency should consider existing controls and practices which can assist in safeguarding the enterprise’s protected resources from privileged compromise.
 This section provides an analysis of countermeasures for privileged user compromise by leveraging NIST SP 800- 53 security controls.